 Learning "the Classics," that is, the literature written in the ancient Greek and Latin languages in particular, has for centuries been a major act of culture from one generation to another.
 The epics of Homer and Vergil, the tragedies of Sophocles, the dialogues of Plato, the histories of Herodotus and Thucydides, the lyrics of Horace, the orations of Demosthenes and Cicero, the homilies of John Chrysostom and Ambrose, the Confessions of Augustine, to name a few, are key parts, the ‘before, during, and after' of the Western literary culture at whose heart is the Bible.

-The tradition of solid education in biblical languages and the rhetorical traditions continues for Church leaders today.
 The classics offers an unsurpassed major for students considering a vocation to the ministry.
 While some familiarity in Greek and Hebrew is often a part of professional seminary education, learning the biblical languages takes longer than that, and so the short-track approach can actually be counterproductive and even lead to erroneous readings.
 Joined with the study of philosophy and religion a solid undergraduate education in the classics, especially Greek, Latin, and Hebrew, provides a firm pre-theological education.

 Those interested in pursuing seminary or theological education especially benefit from the kind of intellectual formation that focuses on the original languages and the culture to which they belonged.
 Advanced study of religion is undertaken well when students have the intellectual habits and skills that can be applied to any area of life.
 An undergraduate major in classics presents a solid foundation for appreciating all aspects of the modern world, because our modern world is still rooted in the classics.